-At December 31, 2019 and 2020, both the amortized cost and fair value of securities available for sale were \$11,000 and \$6,000, respectively.
-All securities available for sale are residential mortgage-backed securities, which were pledged to secure Federal Home Loan Bank advances.
-See Note 9.
+At December 31, 2020, both the amortized cost and fair value of securities available for sale were \$6,000.
+All securities available for sale were residential mortgage-backed securities, which were pledged to secure Federal Home Loan Bank advances.
+At December 31, 2021, there are no securities available for sale outstanding.